vincent-camus/carry-cut-back-adder/README.md

 ===============

-Thank you to Mattia Cacciotti and Marta Franceschi for their help in reviewing and testing this code.
+Thank you to Mattia Cacciotti, Marta Franceschi and Koen Goetschalckx for their help in reviewing and testing this code.